salsify/delayed_job_chainable_hooks/README.md

 First we create the module to support that behavior, `ClientVisibleJob`.
 It includes `DelayedJobExtendedCallbacks`.
 In it we maintain job status in an ActiveRecord model named `ClientJobStatus`.

+Note that we define the hooks by passing blocks to the methods provided by this gem, unlike base DelayedJob where you implement the hook methods in the standard Ruby way using `def`.

 ```
 module ClientVisibleJob